thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2014-jmi-foreman.md

  - Train employees on procedures and safety.

-Maintain computer systems on site
+Maintain computer systems on site.